 Certainly, both Singapore and Germany have their own distinct strengths that potential investors have to carefully consider.
 Of all factors, perhaps location would be the most relevant, as it allows a potential investor to either tap into the European or Asia Pacific markets.

 Notably, Singapore and Germany have become increasingly close in terms of trade relations; and an Economic Ambassador Programme was recently launched in Berlin to encourage German firms that have branches in Singapore promote Singapore as a base to expand their operations in Asia.

 To date, it has been estimated that some 1,400 German firms have a presence in Singapore, with the number steadily growing year by year.

-Indeed, investors should consider optimising the potential of their business and its market reach by exploring opportunities in both countries.
+Indeed, investors should consider optimizing the potential of their business and its market reach by exploring opportunities in both countries.